Adntrky/dudbot/README.md

 This bot is written by @bobby_rosskin#0220.
 If you have any questions, you can reach me at discord.

+Check the experimental branch for the latest release.

 Invite the bot to your server: https://discordapp.com/oauth2/authorize?&client_id=385864505227476994&scope=bot&permissions=8

 ## Dependencies: